Bayesian distributionally robust variational inequalities: regularization and quantification: Stability of solution sets

 where the perturbed ambiguity set $\tilde{\Theta}_N:=\mathbb{B}(\tilde{\theta}_N,\tilde{r}_N)\cap\Theta$ is constructed from the contaminated dataset ${\tilde{\mathcal{S}}^{N}}$.

 This section investigates how the $x$-solution set responds to perturbations of ambiguity sets.
 In addition, we provide finite-sample guarantees that ensure statistical performance with high probability.
 Further, we analyze whether the perturbed solution set $\mathfrak{X}^\lambda(\tilde{\theta}_N,\tilde{r}_N)$ closely approximates the solution set $\mathfrak{X}(\theta^c,r^c)$ for sufficiently large $N$.
-If this holds, we can safely employ the perturbed solutions as reliable approximations to the Bayesian DRVI problem (\ref{bdrvi-true}), even under data contamination.
+If such stability holds, the perturbed solutions can be justified as reliable approximations to \eqref{bdrvi-true} even under data contamination.
 We begin by establishing the following lemma, which provides a bound on the Hausdorff distance between ambiguity sets corresponding to different parameters. \begin{lemma}[Quantitative stability of Bayesian parametric ambiguity sets] For any $\hat{\theta}_N$, $\tilde{\theta}_N \in \Theta$ and $\hat{r}_N, \tilde{r}_N \in[0,1]$, we have